PINK PLAQUES PROJECT

 An author of more than 60 works of fiction and non-fiction for adults and children under the name of Rumer Godden.
 During her life she lived in Bangladesh, India and America where she ran a dance school for 20 years.

-Founder of modern nursing, archives show that she spent time with the Howitts at 37 Highgate West Hill after recovering from the Crimean War in 1839.
-She noted that the Highgate Infirmary was “by far the best of any workhouse infirmary we have.”
+Founder of modern nursing, archives show that she spent time with the Howitts at 37 Highgate West Hill after recovering from the Crimean War.
+She noted that the Highgate Infirmary, which she helped design, was “by far the best of any workhouse infirmary we have.”

 A famous actress and beauty, she leased Holly Lodge in 1809 before marrying the wealthy banker Thomas Coutts in 1815.
 She inherited his fortune on his death in 1822, bought Holly Lodge, then married the Duke of St Albans in 1827.